ryankinal/campaignnotes/koi-clan/fumetsu.md

 You may Strike first in a duel if you win the Iaijutsu/Void roll by a difference of 3 or higher.
 You gain a Free Raise on your Strike for each additional margin of 3 instead of 5.

+### One Strike, Two Cuts (Rank 4)

+You may make attacks as a Simple Action instead of a Complex Action while using weapons with the Samurai keyword.

 # Relationships and Bushido

 ## Moriko - Honor and Courage